microsoft/ps-rule/README.md

 ### `prerelease`

-Determine if a pre-release module version is installed.
+Determine if a pre-release rules module version is installed.
-Defaults to `false`.
+When set to `true` the latest pre-release or stable module version is installed.

+If this input is not configured, invalid, or set to `false` only stable module versions will be installed.

 ## Using the action